 Figure 22.
-Simultaneous deflection of the cantilevered IEAP laminate and formation of an open-circuit voltage between the electrodes after creation of a humidity difference between the electrodes.
+Simultaneous deflection of a cantilevered IEAP laminate and formation of an open-circuit voltage between the electrodes after formation of a humidity difference between the electrodes.

 The open-circuit voltage was clearly more sensitive, compared to deflection, to the change (to both increase and decrease) in RH above the laminate.
 Bending of the laminate reflects the total strain in all parts of the laminate; therefore, it is obvious that the diffusion of absorbed water through the electrode needs a significant amount of time.
 On the contrary, sorption of water by even the topmost layer of a single electrode can be registered by measuring the voltage difference between the electrodes.